-more petro populist than classical right-wing populist.5 With the 2013 election, the Progress Party was voted into national government for the first time (with the Conservative Party).
-Their party leader became minister of finance and responsible for the Oil Fund.
+more petro populist than classical right-wing populist.
+With the 2013 election, the Progress Party was voted into national government for the first time (with the Conservative Party).
+Their party leader became Minister of Finance and responsible for the Oil Fund.
 Our theory makes clear, however, that petro populist policies do not even require that petro populists be in power.
-Rather, it can be the result of political competition from such candidates.6 Snoen (2013) for instance, notes that (our translation from Norwegian): The petroleum revenues have fostered a class of politicians that cannot say no - and petro populism has affected far more politicians than those of the Progress Party.7 A key assumption in our theory is that it takes time to reap the full financial gains of petroleum resources.
+Rather, it can be the result of political competition from such candidates.
+Snoen (2013) for instance, notes that (our translation from Norwegian): The petroleum revenues have fostered a class of politicians that cannot say no - and petro populism has affected far more politicians than those of the Progress Party.
+A key assumption in our theory is that it takes time to reap the full financial gains of petroleum resources.
 Decisions about extraction rates are decisions about flow variables, and the commitment problems associated with sales of property rights to oil fields became evident with the renationalizations of petroleum ownership in the 1970s.
-Thus, the market price of oil fields would tend lie considerably below the present value of future oil income.8 By implication, maintaining political influence over time is more valuable in oil abundant countries because holding political power in the future is necessary to reap the full benefits of oil revenues.
+Thus, the market price of oil fields would tend to lie considerably below the present value of future oil income.
+By implication, maintaining political influence over time is more valuable in oil abundant countries because holding political power in the future is necessary to reap the full benefits of oil revenues.
 The core question of our analysis is how systematic overextraction of natural resources can stimulate popular support.
-Of course, one answer could be that citizens mistakenly perceive high public spending as strong performance by the government, and do not realize it might be financed by overextracting natural resources.
-Yet given the considerable attention to populism and excessive resource extraction in the popular press, such an explanation seems simplistic; voters are likely to be aware of these practices.
-We therefore propose a political economy theory of petro populism where, in equilibrium, voters are fully aware that an excessive use of oil revenues is taking place, but still reward it.
-To our knowledge, this is the first study that attempts to apply political economy insights to show how excessive extraction of natural resources creates popular political support.
+Of course, one answer could be that citizens mistakenly perceive high public spending as strong performance by the government, and do not realize that it might be financed by overextracting natural resources.
+Yet, given the considerable attention to populism and excessive resource extraction in the popular press, such an explanation seems simplistic; voters are likely to be aware of these practices.
+We therefore propose a political economy theory of petro populism, where, in equilibrium, voters are fully aware that an excessive use of oil revenues is taking place, but still reward it.
+Moreover, we show that if voters initially are poorly informed about government spending on public goods, and thereafter observe it more precisely, better information may actually increase overextraction.
+The reason is that the popularity gains from goods provision increases with its visibility.
 Although the connection between natural resource income and populism is novel, our paper is related to several literatures.
-There is a large anecdotal literature on populism, but few formal 5Dagens Næringsliv, June 10, 2011.
+There is a large anecdotal literature on populism, but few &lt;sup>5Dagens Næringsliv, June 10, 2011.

-6Partly as a response to populist pressure, the Norwegian government implemented a fiscal rule for oil revenue spending in 2001.
+&lt;sup>6Partly as a response to populist pressure, the Norwegian government implemented a fiscal rule for oil revenue spending in 2001.
 The rule is generally regarded as a good example for other resource-rich countries, but as argued by Harding and van der Ploeg (2013) it does not necessarily provide for sufficient public savings to cover future costs of Norway's aging population.
-It should also be noted that not a single krone was set aside in the Oil Fund until 1996, i.e., after Norway had been an oil producer for 25 years.
-7Aftenposten, October 30, 2013.
+It should also be noted that not a single krone was set aside in the Oil Fund until 1996, i.e., after Norway had been an oil producer for 25 years. &lt;sup>7 Aftenposten, October 30, 2013.